-The next stage will be distributing the funds within Keyham and the surrounding areas.
+Funds are now being distributed within Keyham and the surrounding areas.
 This might take a little while but we have to make sure it goes to the right people, projects, groups and places in the community.

 We will also be working with central government to understand how the funding recently announced for Keyham will be utilised to further support and strengthen the community.
 The Plymouth Together Fund receives no government funding.

 There is no specific target and the Plymouth Together Fund will welcome donations from fundraisers for the foreseeable future.
 We will continue to work hard to learn what our communities need to ensure, where possible, money is granted to have the maximum effect and positive outcome.

 We are aware that fundraising activity is ongoing, so there is unlikely to be a full understanding as to what has been achieved so far for some time.